1986 Houston Astros season: Performance overview

 First baseman Glenn Davis won his first career Silver Slugger Award, the fourth overall in club history, and the first at the position.

 Following the season, Mike Scott was recognized with the NL Cy Young Award to become the first Houston Astro to win this award.
-Moreover, Scott joined Niekro (1979) as the second Astro to be recognized as the The Sporting News NL Pitcher of the Year.
+Moreover, Scott joined Niekro (1979) as the second Astro to be recognized as The Sporting News NL Pitcher of the Year.

+Lanier won Manager of the Year honors from multiple outlets.
+He became the first Astro recognized as NL Manager of the Year as voted by the Baseball Writers' Association of America (BBWAA), the second Astro named by the Associated Press (AP), following Bill Virdon in 1980, and the second Astro named by The Sporting News, also following Virdon in 1980.